VideoAmp/videoamp-icons/README.md

 ## Glyphs
-View a list of available glyphs in the [demo](demo/demo.html) directory
+List of available glyphs can be found on the [home page](https://videoamp.github.io/videoamp-icons/)

 ## Contact